robertandrews/cwp-tidy-media/README.md

 WordPress' default media organisation does not scale.
 My site with 10,794 posts had 9,488 media items.
 Accounting for the different sizes WordPress generates, this was 22,021 individual files, totalling 2.25Gb, all organised in `YYYY/MM` folders under `/wp-content/uploads`.

-Chronology was not how I wanted to organise these images.
-The truth is, the posts to which many of these images belong fall into a number of distinct groups.
+Chronology was the natural way organise these images.
+The posts to which many of these images belong fall into a number of distinct groups.
 I had already grouped content using taxonomies.
-I also wanted to batch these images, to make the image folder structure mirror the content structure, and to make potential future migration, perhaps even away from WordPress, smoother.
+I  wanted to batch these images similarly, to make the image folder structure mirror the content structure, and to make potential future migration, perhaps even away from WordPress, smoother.

-I once used a combination of existing library management plugins and manual effort to reorganiase images.
+I once used a combination of existing library management plugins and manual effort to reorganise images.
 But it was a huge and one-time task that I never wanted to repeat.
-Instead, I want WordPress to comply with my own media organisation preferences automatically, as I go.
+Instead, I want WordPress to comply with my own media organisation preferences automatically, as I go, and to batch-reorganise images more efficiently.

 This required developing a plugin to force WordPress to organise media as I want.